spencer484/Reading_Notes/Engineering Topics.md

 Honestly I don't like this article as much.
 I get what the author is trying to say but I disagree with Tim Ferris that laziness is being too busy.
 I feel like I take a lot on my plate as a husband, brother, friend, and someone everyone knows they can count on at any time for just about anything.
 I think the biggest thing is about how you manage your time.
 Now I am writting this I am thinking that's kind of what they are talking about.
 Managing time.

 ###### How to think like a programmer - lessons in problem solving
+This was the best article in my opinion.
+It just simplified things and I felt like I could relate to it all well

+**1. Understand**

+Know exactly what is being asked.
+Most hard problems are hard because you don’t understand them (hence why this is the first step).

+**2. Plan**

+Don’t dive right into solving without a plan (and somehow hope you can muddle your way through).
+Plan your solution!

+**3. Divide**

+Break it into sub-problems.
+These sub-problems are much easier to solve.Then, solve each sub-problem one by one.
+Begin with the simplest.
+Simplest means you know the answer (or are closer to that answer).

+**4. Stuck?**

+* Debug: Go step by step through your solution trying to find where you went wrong.
+Programmers call this debugging (in fact, this is all a debugger does).

+* Reassess: Take a step back.
+Look at the problem from another perspective.
+Is there anything that can be abstracted to a more general approach?

+* Research: Ahh, good ol’ Google.
+You read that right.
+No matter what problem you have, someone has probably solved it.
+Find that person/ solution.
+In fact, do this even if you solved the problem!
+(You can learn a lot from other people’s solutions).

+**5. Practice**

+Practice.
+Practice.
+Practice.
+It’ll only be a matter of time before you recognize that “this problem could easily be solved with <insert concept here>.”

 ###### 5 Whys